Camino of winter

 The alternative route of the medieval pilgrim

-El Winter Road to Santiago de Compostela was traditionally used by pilgrims to avoid the snow de Or Cebreiro.
+El Camino of winter to Santiago de Compostela was traditionally used by pilgrims to avoid the snow de Or Cebreiro.

-This Way was the one chosen by the pilgrims in the past so as not to suffer the winter snows.
-We will enjoy the Leon region of Bierzo and we can visit Templar castles such as Cornatel.
+This Camino he was chosen by pilgrims in the past to avoid suffering the winter snows.
+We will enjoy the Leon region of Bierzo and we will be able to visit Templar castles such as Cornatel.
 Las Médulas will give us a beautiful image of the geological formations that have developed in this region.

 On this day we will leave the community of León behind to enter the Galician lands.
 After a small ascent to the top of Las Pedrices we will continue a beautiful descent until we reach the Cabrera river.
 The rest of the stage will continue its course through the Valdeorras region, known for its wines.